This page is about Mobile Emergency Response Support.

 In response to Regional requests for support, the Federal Emergency Management Agency (FEMA) provides mobile telecommunications, operational support, life support, and power generation assets for the on-site management of disaster and all-hazard activities.

-The Disaster Emergency Communications Division has a small headquarters staff and six geographically dispersed Mobile Emergency Response Support (MERS) Detachments to:
+The Disaster Emergency Communications Division has a small headquarters staff and six geographically dispersed Mobile Emergency Response Support (MERS) Detachments, and a fleet of MCOV's to:

 - Meet the needs of the government emergency managers in their efforts to save lives, protect property, and coordinate disaster and all-hazard operations.